lucascarter0/jekyll-now/_posts/2018-08-03-Simple-UKF.md

 ## Implementing a New Navigation Strategy
 We will minimize the final velocity error in two ways:
-1. Attempt to account for the accelerometer error in the system model
+1. Attempt to account for the accelerometer error in the navigation estimate
 2. Fuse the accelerometer information with an additional sensor

+This particular accelerometer is subject to a scale factor on the measured value, plus a random bias.
+This means that th